digitalrebar/doc/deployment/install/quick.rst

 Digital Rebar Quick Start
 =========================

 For this quick start, we assume you'll ssh to the install server.
 The goal is a temporary playground, not a long term install.
 It is possible to install different operating systems and work by remote or fully automated, but we are keeping it very simple in this guide.
-We are using Docker Swarm as a reference app.

 Once you have the server, it should take about 10 minutes in AWS or Packet.net.